(Updated June 2017)

 Another doctor treated her for a Urinary Tract Infection, but…

 Google was right, it was a perforated bowel, and if the hole had been bigger, she could have died, but we took her to A&E and they sorted it with the urgency it deserved.
-Frequently, a simple ultrasound scan would solve the problems, but people are waiting weeks for scans.
-Do you know that some people have an ultrasound scanner that works off their laptops?
+The staff at A&E sometimes ask why people don’t go to their GP, the answer is that A&E gets the job done.
+Frequently, a simple ultrasound scan would solve a problem in minutes, but people are waiting weeks for scans.
+If you have a few thousand pounds to spare, you can buy an ultrasound scanner that works off your laptop!
 When I nearly died from cellulitis, in the week when the twin towers fell, the doctors and nurses who saved my life were wonderful, but I might not have been in hospital at all if the GP I had at the time had made an effort to do his job, and that has been my experience with the “minor” ailments that have blighted my life over the past half-century, crippling dry throats, the painful knee that sometimes drops me on the floor, the skin that constantly itches, and often fails to heal.
 Nobody made any effort so it is no surprise that I have had to go through life spending inordinate amounts of time and energy experimenting to try to solve my health problems myself in an amateur way.
 Sometimes, I come up with things that help me enormously, and although I appreciate the fact that we are all individuals, with our own peculiarities, I hope that these ideas may help other some people too.

 Listen to other people’s advice, and give it consideration, but do remember that, even if you are not medically qualified,

 you are the world’s leading expert on the subject of living in YOUR body!